 Throughout the development of the GSP, strong efforts were made to engage stakeholders at monthly BVAC meetings, University of California Cooperative Extension (UCCE) workshops and mailings, and via social media.
+The GSA's also maintain an interested parties list where announcements have been released.
 These interactions have helped inform the types and scopes of projects important to Big Valley groundwater users and other represented groups.
 Communication through mailings, social media, and email has also been used to keep interested parties up to date and informed about opportunities to participate.

-Two new stream gages have been installed to support GSP data development.
+Two new stream gages have been installed to support GSP data development (Figure 1.2).
 One is located at the outflow of Robert's Reservoir, the largest reservoir providing water to the basin.
 The second one is located on the Pit River north of Lookout, CA near the top of the basin to capture inflows to the basin.
 This second gage should provide more accurate data than the USGS Canby gage.
 Long-term calibrating of these gages is needed and the GSAs hope that these can be absorbed into the USGS or DWR programs to decrease the funding burden on the basin long term.
 A voluntary well metering program has also been established and new meters were installed at voluntary locations throughout the basin.